wharton/django-base-theme/README.md

            detail.html
 </code></pre>

 4.)
-Your app's base.html should at least have this (you can find this code in the Django Base Theme repo as well):
+The Django Base Theme includes the following as an example in the templates folder:

 <pre><code>{% extends "left_sidebar.html" %}
 {% load staticfiles %}